We're going to talk to him about that, The Thought Crimes of Anthony Frieda.

 That light is within you.

-And you just need to accept it and and let that connection grow and become stronger with everything you do, and every good thing you do makes it stronger.
+And you just need to accept it and let that connection grow and become stronger with everything you do.

 You feel closer to God from every good thing you do, every good work you make.

-Because when you look at the the graffiti, not only did they go into a place that was beautiful and uplifting, and they essentially tear it down with their ugly stuff that they put on it.
+Because when you look at the graffiti, not only did they go into a place that was beautiful and uplifting, and they essentially tear it down with their ugly stuff that they put on it.

 It was a rage against God and his creation, every bit of it.